"Wild Oak is Wild Oak. If you have any questions, don't come."

 There are no official facilities other than the woods.
 Bring a trowel and a baggie or two.

-Before each loop, runners must self-assess to determine they are in condition to last an entire loop.
-If a runner drops at one of the road crossings, no one will be there to give a lift back.
-It is a 9 mile trek to the Main Lot from the road crossings; all runners are encouraged to know the way back.
+Before each loop, participants must self-assess to determine they are in condition to last an entire loop.
+The race directing team retains the discretion to postpone or eliminate performance for emotional or mental distress, for example mental disorientation and audible or visual hallucinations.
+If a participant drops at one of the road crossings, no one will be there to give a lift back.
+It is a 9 mile trek to the Main Lot from the road crossings; all participants are encouraged to know the way back.

 .